-Marty has been with the Red Cross for more than a decade.
-First as a volunteer, then as a staff member, she has served a wide range of roles including Disaster Responder, Public Information Officer, member of the Board of Directors, Chief Marketing Officer and now Regional CEO.
+Marty McKellips is a creative leader who has taken an unusual path to becoming an executive.
+She draws on past professional experiences as a public school teacher, live music advocate and a small business owner—along with her life experience as a 35-year Austinite—to find solutions where others might be afraid to look.
+She has been with the American Red Cross for more than a decade, first as a volunteer and then as a staff member.
+She has served in a wide range of roles with the Red Cross, including Disaster Responder, Public Information Officer, member of the Board of Directors, Chief Marketing Officer and now Regional Chief Executive Officer.
+In her current role, she oversees delivery of the Red Cross mission in 80-counties.
 She has responded to every type of disaster from single family fires to major events like hurricanes Katrina and Rita.
-Prior to joining the American Red Cross, Marty taught public school and owned a small business.
+In her free time, Marty enjoys live music, trying new restaurants, gardening, spending time with her husband and exploring the center of the universe.

 Tracy has held leadership roles it non-profits and community based organizations in the Permian Basin for more than 14 years.
 Her experience includes the Ellen Noël Art Museum, the Odessa Chamber of Commerce and Odessa College.
 Tracy joined the Red Cross as Executive Director in 2016, and she is thrilled to bring her passion for helping her community and working with volunteers to the position.
 She graduated from The University of Texas for the Permian Basin with a BA in Communication, and currently volunteers on the Heritage of Odessa Board of Directors and the Basin PBS Advisory Board.
 Tracy is married to River Austin and enjoys time with her fur-family, traveling, creating mixed media art and photography.